 Ingredients and Method to make Cabbage curry

-1/4 cup split yellow chick pea lentil ( chana dhal/ kadalai parappu) soaked in water for thirty minutes and cooked in the microwave until soft yet firm not mushy (see notes)
+1/4 cup split yellow chick pea lentil ( chana dhal/ kadalai parappu) soaked in water for thirty minutes and cooked in the microwave or on the stove top until soft yet firm not mushy (see notes)

 2 Thai or Indian variety green chilies (or to taste) slit lengthwise